 - 2. The minimum side yard setback is 5 feet, except 10 feet from adjacent SU-2/SF and SU-2/TH zoned property. - 3.
-The minimum rear yard setback is 15 feet. - 4.
+The minimum rear yard setback is 15 feet. - The minimum rear yard setback for for attached or detached garages off an alley is 5 feet. - 5.
 Secondary dwelling units shall be located to the rear of the primary dwelling unit.
-There shall be a minimum of 10 feet of separation between the primary dwelling unit and the secondary dwelling unit. - a.
-Side: 5 foot minimum - b.
-Rear: 5 foot minimum - 5.
-Off-street parking setback: minimum setback is 10 feet.
+There shall be a minimum of 10 feet of separation between the primary dwelling unit and the secondary dwelling unit.
+In addition to the building separation requirement, the following minimum setbacks from the property line shall apply: - a.
+Side: 5 feet foot minimum - b.
+Rear: 0 feet foot minimum, except where applicable shall comply with C.4 above. - c.
+On corner lots, the street side setback shall be a minimum of 10 feet. - 6.
+Off-street parking setback: minimum setback is 10 feet from the property line along a public street, except 0 feet from an alley.